-Although our understanding of the geologic evolution of the Arctic is aided by geophysical surveys within the Arctic Ocean, we largely base our comprehension of this region on studies concerning the 840 geology of the surrounding landmasses.
+- Although our understanding of the geologic evolution of the Arctic is aided by geophysical surveys within the Arctic Ocean, we largely base our comprehension of this region on studies concerning the geology of the surrounding landmasses.
 Hence, within the Arctic, arguably more than anywhere else on earth, there is a considerable need for cross-country research and teaching collaboration to get a more complete picture of the region's geologic evolution.
 This becomes even more apparent as we travel further back in time.
-For instance, our rather incomplete understanding of the opening of the Amerasian Basin in the Mesozoic requires correlation of tectonic and magmatic events and geologic units from the 845 Canadian Arctic, Alaska, and northeastern Siberia (Shephard et al., 2013).
-Looking at earlier times, in order to understand the extent of the late Proterozoic/early Paleozoic Timanian Orogen, we require a comprehensive review of sparse geologic evidence of this mountain building event identified in locations such as Siberia, Scandinavia, North America, and numerous Arctic archipelagos (e.g., Svalbard, New Siberian Islands, Severnaya Zemlya; e.g., Gee et al., 2006).
-The further we delve back in time, the more uncertain the reconstruction of the Arctic's geologic evolution becomes and the more a 850 spatio-temporal perspective on Arctic evolution demands an interdisciplinary and collaborative effort that transcends national boundaries.
-The NOR-R-AM collaborative project has aimed to address this through providing numerous international educational opportunities (e.g., the course described in this contribution) in order to bring researchers and students from various Arctic countries together, and to 855 gain perspective on the geology of the Arctic regions from other countries.

-In addition, the vast and remote landscapes of the Arctic, coupled with harsh climatic conditions, have limited the accessibility and comprehensive mapping of geological features and acquisition of field data.
-The scarcity of geoscience data highlights two needs within the Arctic community: 1) cross-country collaboration to generate a reliable database to store this patchwork of data, and 2) availability of testable geodynamic models that take into account data that transcends international boundaries.
-Cross-country initiatives, such as the NOR-R-AM project, are necessary to bring together researchers from various nations (Table 2) to pool their expertise and resources.
+For instance, our rather incomplete understanding of the opening of the Amerasian Basin in the Mesozoic requires correlation of tectonic and magmatic events and geologic units from the Canadian Arctic, Alaska, and - 670 northeastern Siberia (Shephard et al., 2013).
+As we get even further back in time, such as understanding the extent of the late Proterozoic/ early Paleozoic Timanian Orogen, we require comprehension of sparse geologic evidence of this mountain building event identified in locations such as Siberia, Scandinavia, North America, and numerous Arctic archipelagos (e.g., Svalbard, New Siberian Islands, Severnaya Zemlya; e.g., Gee et al., 2006).
+So, the further we delve back in time, the more uncertain the reconstruction of the Arctic's geologic evolution becomes and the more a spatio-temporal perspective on Arctic - 675 evolution demands an interdisciplinary and collaborative effort that transcends national boundaries.
+The NOR-R-AM collaborative project has aimed to address this through providing numerous international educational opportunities (e.g., the course described in this contribution) in order to bring researchers and students from various Arctic countries together, and to gain perspective on the geology of the Arctic regions from other countries. - 680 In addition, the vast and remote landscapes of the Arctic, coupled with harsh climatic conditions, have limited the accessibility and comprehensive mapping of geological features and acquisition of field data.
+The scarcity of geoscience data highlights two needs within the Arctic community: 1) cross-country collaboration to generate a reliable database to store this patchwork of data and 2) availability of testable geodynamic models that take into account data that transcends international boundaries.
+Cross-country initiatives, such as the NOR-R-AM project, are necessary r to bring together researchers from - 685 various nations to pool their expertise and resources.
 This collaborative approach recognizes that no single country possesses the entirety of the puzzle; instead, a mosaic of insights from different perspectives is required to construct a comprehensive narrative of the Arctic's geologic evolution.